rthwkk/First-Order-Sigma-Delta-Modulator/README.md

 ## Authors

-**Rithwik D**
+### Rithwik D

-Department of Electronics and Communication Engineering National Institute of Technology Calicut
+*Department of Electrical and Electronics Engineering* *National Institute of Technology Calicut*

-**Devesh K Bharathraj**
+### Devesh K Bharathraj

-Department of Electronics and Communication Engineering National Institute of Technology Calicut
+*Department of Electronics and Communication Engineering* *National Institute of Technology Calicut*

 ---